AeroWidescreen/PCSX2-Cheats/README.md

 • GT3 Camera Placement : Moves the external camera closer to the ground, in the same position as Gran Turismo 3.

-• PCSX2 Clamping Fix : An attempt to solve some of the bugs caused by the normal clamping mode in PCSX2.

 • Reduce Vibration : Reduces the strength of the controller's vibration.

 • Widescreen Text : Corrects the aspect ratio of text for 16:9 widescreen, similar to GT4 Online.